HoqueMahmudul/hoquemahmudul.github.io/_teaching/2015-spring-teaching-2.md

 **Fall 2025:**
 Undergraduate course [**COSC 251 — Introduction to Data Science**](https://catalog.morgan.edu/preview_program.php?catoid=24&poid=5398)

-Responsibilities include supporting lectures, lab sessions, and assignments in data wrangling, visualization, and analysis using Python.
+Responsibilities include assisting with lectures and assignments in data wrangling, visualization, and analysis using Python.
+The course covers topics such as statistical analysis, machine learning, natural language processing, and deep learning for real-world data applications.